-- First-Aid kit.
-Go store-bought or personally organized.
+- First-aid kit.
+Go store-bought or a unique, personally organized kit.
 Hopefully, only a Band-Aid will be used.

 - Digital news subscription.
 Choose one that suits your grad.
 Ex., business major: Wall Street Journal.
 A subscription to a hometown paper is another option.

 - Money.
 I saved this one for last because it is the most common choice of gifters.
-Cold, hard cash is diverse but it isn’t a unique present.
+Cold, hard cash is always welcome, but it isn’t a unique present.
 You can do better.

-For creative graduation gifts, party ideas and inspiration, you can visit our Graduation Pinterest board.
+For creative graduation gifts, party ideas and inspiration, visit our Graduation Pinterest board.

-If you’re the graduation party planner, check out our customized koozies®.
+If you’re the graduation party planner, check out our customized can coolers.
 We’ve got tons of designs to choose from or we can help you create your own!
-We also can personalize your drinkware, napkins and tableware, and more graduation party supplies!
+We also can personalize your drinkware, napkins and other graduation party supplies!

 — Shelley Grieshop